sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-custom-domain-adv/cp-portal-cloud-foundry-create-custom-domain-adv.md

     <!-- border -->![Select domain](6-select-domain.png)

-    - From the **Create Subdomain Name** step, enter a subdomain name, for example `prod` and click **Finish**.
+    - From the **Create Subdomain Name** step, enter a single subdomain name, for example `prod` and click **Finish**.
 The result is a new custom domain.
 For example, `prod.mycompany.com`

     <!-- border -->![Select subdomain](7-select-subdomain.png)

 6. Create a custom domain for every runtime destination.
 For example: `xyz200.mycompany.com` (xyz200 in this example is the on-premise backend).
-The custom domain for the runtime destination must be part of this hierarchy, otherwise an error will occur.
+The custom domain for the runtime destination must be part of this hierarchy, meaning it should be a **single** subdomain under the reserved domain, otherwise an error will occur.
 This is because SAP Build Work Zone code suppresses the subdomain (for example, `prod.mycompany.com`) used for the SAP Build Work Zone site when performing requests to on-premise backend applications.

     <!-- border -->![Custom domain for runtime destinations](8-custom-domain-for-runtime.png)